timvink/mkdocs-enumerate-headings-plugin/README.md

 ## Usage

 There is only one requirement: make sure each markdown page starts with a level 1 header (`#`).
-Pages with no headings and pages with multiple h1 headings are allowed.
+Pages with no headings and pages with multiple level 1 headings are allowed.

 > Note this plugin only affects your rendered HTML and does not affect the markdown files.

 ### Styling

-All heading numbers are wrapped in `<span class='enumerate-headings-plugins'></span>` and can be customized using CSS.
+All heading numbers are wrapped in `<span class='enumerate-headings-plugins'></span>` and can be styled using CSS.
 See MkDocs documentation for [customizing a theme](https://www.mkdocs.org/user-guide/styling-your-docs/#customizing-a-theme) on how to add an CSS to your theme.

-As a suggestion here is some CSS that makes the numbers slightly lighter than the heading:
+As an example you can make the numbering lighter than the heading title by saving the CSS snippet below to a file and adding it to your MkDocs site using the [extra_css](https://www.mkdocs.org/user-guide/configuration/#extra_css) setting in your `mkdocs.yml` file.

 ```css
 /* Extra CSS for mkdocs-enumerate-headings-plugin */